Empress Theatre (Montreal): MK2

 In October 2017, a new citizens formed group was announced: Friends of the Empress.
 Expressing an interest in reopening the theater, the group called for more transparency and public consultations for the project.
 It also proposed a pop-up sidewalk stand to solicit the opinions of residents.
 These efforts were thwarted by the Cinema NDG group, which accused the Friends of the Empress group of playing politics for trying to make the process more democratic.
 A week later, without any consultation with local stakeholders, the French film company MK2 signed a letter of intent to partner with Cinema NDG (now known as Empress Theater Foundation) to run an 880-seat cinema out of the building, with 5 rooms, a restaurant, a bar and a coffee shop.
 However, no financial details had been set, nor had the city made any new agreement.
 Efforts by the Friends of the Empress to obtain information about the contract were denied by local councillors.

 In August 2018, it had been reported MK2 cut ties with the Empress Theater Foundation and withdrew from its agreement.
 This had left the project to revitalize the theater, yet again, to fall apart and ultimately fail.
-The building remained in a dangerous state of decay and was at serious risk of facing demolition.